I get asked all manner of questions via email, comments and social media, so hopefully you’ll find lots of answers below:

 Yup.
 It’s pretty much all me.
 I built the site myself, & write, photograph, picture edit and post everything on LLG.
 I do occasionally run guest posts from other writers, bloggers & editors, but it’s always at my discretion, & they are always clearly marked.

-Now that LLG is my full-time job, I do have some help from Team LLG.
-That’s my Executive Assistant and all-round superwoman Emily Cunningham, who runs my office, life and well, everything, & who can be contacted at Emily [at] libertylondongirl.com, and my extraordinary agents at literary & talent agency Curtis Brown.
-Richard Gibb in Presenters handles all my commercial collaborations, PAs, and endorsements, and Gordon Wise is my literary agemt.
+Now that LLG is my full-time job, I do have admin help from Team LLG.
+That’s my Executive Assistant Sache who runs my office, and who can be contacted at contact [at] libertylondongirl.com.
+My agents at Independent keep me sane: They are Jessica Stone and Louise Bury who handle all my commercial collaborations, PAs, and endorsements.

 I started Libertylondongirl using a blogspot domain on Blogger.
 Eventually I bought my domain name, and then switched to a self-hosted blog when my traffic exploded in 201o.